kivlanaziz/Battletank/README.md

-# Battletank
+# BattleTank
-Battletank game using SFML Library
+BattleCity clone game, build using pixi.js or Phaser.